-12 Healthy Acai Bowls In Singapore – Delicious Treats With Antioxidant Properties
+12 Best Healthy Acai Bowls In Singapore – Delicious Treats With Antioxidant Properties

 Suddenly, there are many Acai Bowl dedicated shops in Singapore.
 When just 3 years ago, there could be none.

 Acai, pronounced as “Ah-saa-eee” (NOT Ah-CAI 阿财) has been lauded for an array of health benefits, said to be packed with antioxidants, amino acids, fibre, essential fatty acids, vitamins and minerals.

 I like it because it almost feels like I am having ice cream, with that delicious sweet-tangy-chocolatey finish, without the guilt factor.

 It is what dessert dreams are made of.
 Be careful of over-indulging though, there is still well, a lot of sugar in each bowl.